thrix/myctl/README.md

 ```

 #### Get MySQL shell or run SQL query
-With the `shell` subcommand you can get an admin MySQL shell.
+With the `shell` command you can get an admin MySQL shell.

 ```
-myctl shell
+$ myctl shell
 ```

 You can also execute any SQL statement you like, optionally in a context
 of a given database using the `-d` option.
 ```
 # run a SELECT query on database sampledb
-myctl shell -d sampledb 'SELECT * from sampletable'
+$ myctl shell -d sampledb 'SELECT * from sampletable'
 ```